Geometrical description and Faddeev-Jackiw quantization of electrical networks: The method of Faddeev and Jackiw

 Let us now examine the increase in dimensions associated with constraints.
 This is carried out by associating a new dimension to each constraint, and one form $\dd \lambda^I$ dual to its tangent.
 Then we modify the one-fom $A$ as

 leading to

 Were this enlarged two-form nondegenerate, we would have achieved the goal of a Hamiltonian description for the dynamics.
 We have not pursued the increase in dimension route in this work, but do not exclude it being useful in particular circuital models in the future.
+We should point out that in contexts such as quantum cosmology the system will not be coupled to other ones, whereas the circuits we consider can be probed in a multitude of manners.
+This leads us to consider the minimum dynamical description as preferable, and thus to adopt reduction procedures.